About Plusnet's Broadband Firewall

 These ports are generally not used by home or small-business users and your connection is made safer by having them blocked before they reach you.

-It will stop some things working, such as apps, VPN software or active FTP sessions.
+It will stop some things working, such as certain apps, VPN software or active FTP sessions.
 So if you need to use one of those, switch your firewall back to Low.

 What about the advanced settings?